-This paper a method of forecasting gas condensate well performance using a material balance model for reservoir depletion and a two-phase pseudopressure integral for well inflow performance.
-Fluid PVT properties are calculated from a modified black oil model, where properties such as oil-gas ratio and formation volume factor are tabulated against pressure.
-Simulation studies have shown no significant difference between modified black oil and compositional simulator results for gas condensate reservoirs under depletion, so that a black oil model is perfectly adequate for the engineering calculations in this work.
-Appendix A describes the material balance model.
+Fluid PVT properties are calculated from an extended black oil model, where properties such as oil-gas ratio and formation volume factor are tabulated against pressure.
+Simulation studies have shown no significant difference between extended black oil and compositional simulator results for gas condensate reservoirs under depletion^{8,9}, so that a black oil model is perfectly adequate for the engineering calculations in this work.

-The well inflow performance relationship (IPR) is based on the pseudopressure integral method, which can take account of condensate blockage, including the impact of high-velocity effects.
-The well inflow calculation is discussed in detail in the following section.
+The well IPR is based on the pseudopressure integral method, which can take account of condensate blockage, including the impact of high-velocity effects.
+The application of the pseudopressure integral is discussed in detail in the following section.